(etelcalcetide) Injection, for IV Use

 - Use within 4 hours and do not expose to direct sunlight if removed from the original carton.

-Manufactured for: KAI Pharmaceuticals, Inc., a wholly owned subsidiary of Amgen, Inc. Revised: Feb 2017
+Manufactured for: KAI Pharmaceuticals, Inc., a wholly owned subsidiary of Amgen, Inc. One Amgen Center Drive, Thousand Oaks, California 91320-1799.
+Revised: March 2019

 The following adverse reactions are discussed in greater detail in other sections of the labeling: